isomerpages/cris-scri/news-and-events/news/_posts/2024-05-12-post-Inspired by her patients, this fresh graduate finds her calling in healthcare research.md

 can benefit from, Qasrina designed an orientation programme to ease future newcomers into the role.
-This included a training checklist which helps her juniors face significantly less challenges in coordinating research studies, data entry, budget tracking and management and patient interactions.
+This included a training checklist which helps her juniors face significantly less challenges in coordinating research studies, entering data entry, tracking budgets and interacting with patients.
 Her thoughtful approach streamlined training processes, making the learning curve for new CRCs less daunting.</p>
 <h4><strong>Making steady strides in a new career: understanding patients on a deeper level</strong></h4>